How to find government subcontracting work: 7 practical sources

 Plan your cash flow accordingly.
 Government subcontracting payment cycles run 30-60 days after you invoice, and some primes are slower.
 Don’t take on subcontracting work if a 60-day wait for your first payment would sink your business.
 Build a cash reserve or explore SBA CAPLines working capital loans before you need them.

 Your first subcontract won’t be your biggest.
 It’ll probably be a small task order on a larger contract — the prime testing whether you deliver on time, meet quality standards, and handle the compliance reporting without hand-holding.
 Pass that test, and the second and third task orders get bigger.
-That’s how the relationship builds into real revenue and the federal past performance you’ll eventually use to bid as a prime.
+That’s how the relationship builds into real revenue and the federal past performance you’ll eventually use in your proposal past performance section.

 Next step: Download the SBA prime contractor directory, filter it by your NAICS codes, and pick three primes to research on USAspending.gov this week.
 Then draft a tailored email to each one referencing their specific contracts.
 If your capability statement isn’t ready yet, get that done first — it’s the document primes actually read.